Gary Hutchison

 Prof Hutchison undertook his scientific training by completing an Honours degree in Molecular and Cell Biology at the University of Stirling and went on to study an MSc in Drug Design and Biomedical Science before undertaking a PhD examining the toxicology of inhaled particles at Napier University.
 In 2004 he began his post-doctoral career with the Medical Research Council in the Human Reproductive Sciences Unit, where he held two posts.

-Prof Hutchison holds membership of the Scottish Council of Deans for Education, the Council of Deans for Science and Engineering Scotland and Chairs the Scottish Institute for Policing Research Board of Governance.
-Prof Hutchison is also currently a UK Government Scientific Advisor with membership of FSA Committee on Toxcicity of Chemicals in Food, Consumer Products and in the Environment, Defra’s Hazardous Substances Advisory Committee (HSAC); Member of Defra’s College of Scientific Experts, member of the FSA and Office for Product Safety & Standards registers of specialists and previously was a member of the NANoREG UK steering group and UK Government Nanotechnologies Strategy Forum.
+Prof Hutchison has been an independent scientific advisor to the UK Government for over 10 years and currently holds membership of FSA Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment; Defra’s College of Scientific Experts and is a member of the FSA and Office for Product Safety & Standards registers of specialists.
+Previous memberships include Defra’s Hazardous Substances Advisory Committee (HSAC), the NANoREG UK steering group and UK Government Nanotechnologies Strategy Forum.

 Esteem